Learning from Biased and Costly Data Sources: Minimax-optimal Data Collection under a Budget: Abstract

 Data collection is a critical component of modern statistical and machine learning pipelines, particularly when data must be gathered from multiple heterogeneous sources to study a target population of interest.
 In many use cases, such as medical studies or political polling, different sources incur different sampling costs.
 Observations often have associated group identities---for example, health markers, demographics, or political affiliations---and the relative composition of these groups may differ substantially, both among the source populations and between sources and target population.

 In this work, we study multi-source data collection under a fixed budget, focusing on the estimation of population means and group-conditional means.
 We show that naive data collection strategies (e.g. attempting to ``match'' the target distribution) or relying on standard estimators (e.g.\ sample mean) can be highly suboptimal.
 Instead, we develop a sampling plan which maximizes the \emph{effective sample size}---the total sample size divided by $\DD{\chi^2}{q}{\overline{p}} + 1$, where $q$ is the target distribution, $\overline{p}$ is the aggregated source distributions, and $D_{\chi^2}$ is the $\chi^2$-divergence.
-We pair this sampling plan with a classical post-stratification estimator and upper bound its risk.
+We pair this sampling plan with a classical post-stratified estimator and upper bound its risk.
 We provide matching lower bounds, establishing that our approach achieves the budgeted minimax optimal risk.
-Our techniques also extend to prediction problems when minimizing the excess risk, providing a principled approach to multi-source learning with costly and heterogeneous data sources.
+Our techniques also extend to prediction problems when minimizing the excess risk, providing a principled approach to multi-source learning with costly and heterogeneous data sources.\footnote{ Accepted for presentation at the Conference on Learning Theory (COLT) 2026.
+Appears as an extended abstract in PMLR, volume 336. }